- Home

 Testing requirements may vary from course to course.
 Options for online testing may include the following:

-1. Schedule an appointment with a Navarro College Testing Center location.
+Schedule an appointment with a Navarro College Testing Center location.

 There is no charge to take tests for Navarro College classes, but space is limited.
-Visit the Testing Center to see the complete listing of Testing Center hours by campus.

-This site must be approved by your professor and may require additional fees and completing the Proctor Agreement Form.
+May require additional fees and completing the Proctor Agreement Form.

-3. Testing in a non-proctored environment using Navarro College's online remote proctoring system
+Testing in a non-proctored environment using Navarro College's online remote proctoring system using Respondus LockDown Browser & Monitor, if allowed by the professor.

 Respondus LockDown Browser Information for Students

 LockDown Browser takes the place of a standard web browser (Firefox, Chrome, Safari) and must be installed on a Windows or Mac computer.
-Watch this YouTube video to get a basic understanding of LockDown Browser:

-Note for iPad Users: Respondus LockDown Browser can be downloaded on an iPad, but permission to use iPad must be granted by the instructor in the LockDown Browser settings.
+Respondus LockDown Browser can be downloaded on an iPad, but permission to use iPad must be granted by the instructor in the LockDown Browser settings.

-Download and install LockDown Browser
+Download and Install LockDown Browser

-Go to the Respondus website and select the option to Download LockDown Browser for Navarro College.
-This link may also be provided by your professor in Canvas.
+Go to the Respondus website and select the option to "Download LockDown Browser for Navarro College".

 Respondus LockDown is available on all Navarro College open lab and library computers, including Testing Center locations.
 An appointment may be required.